×

 Texas-based musicians Zella Day, Jesse Woods, and Beau Bedford collaborate on "Chaparelle," blending country music's golden age with Texan themes and melodic narratives.

-Public Enemy, founded by Chuck D in 1985, revolutionized hip-hop with politically charged lyrics and innovative production.
-Known for hits like "Fight the Power" and "911 Is a Joke," their albums It Takes a Nation of Millions to Hold Us Back and Fear of a Black Planet are acclaimed classics.
-Flavor Flav, with his distinctive style, complemented Chuck D's serious tones.
-Inducted into the Rock and Roll Hall of Fame in 2013, they collaborated with artists like Anthrax and Run-DMC.
+Public Enemy, led by Chuck D and Flavor Flav, revolutionized hip-hop with their socially charged lyrics and pioneering sound.
+Known for tracks like "Fight the Power," they gained acclaim and controversy in equal measure during the late '80s and '90s.
+Their albums, such as 1988's *It Takes a Nation of Millions to Hold Us Back*, remain classics.
+Inducted into the Rock and Roll Hall of Fame in 2013, they collaborated with artists like Anthrax and maintained a significant cultural impact.

 Goose, an American rock band from Connecticut, blends indie-rock hooks with improvisation.
 Known for hits like "Dripfield," they've sold out iconic venues like Red Rocks, headlined MSG, and appeared on The Tonight Show Starring Jimmy Fallon.
 Their music combines tight musicianship with emotional honesty.